American Idol: Season 11 (2012)

-Season 12
+Season 12 (2013)

 The twelfth season premiered on January 16, 2013.
 Ryan Seacrest returned as host and Randy Jackson returned as a judge.
 Judges Jennifer Lopez and Steven Tyler left the show after two seasons.
 Randy Jackson was the only judge from the eleventh season to return for the twelfth.
 This season's judging panel consisted of Randy Jackson, along with Mariah Carey, Keith Urban and Nicki Minaj.

 This was the first season since the ninth season to have four judges on the panel.
 The pre-season buzz and the early episodes of the show were dominated by the feud between the judges Minaj and Carey after a video of their dispute was leaked to TMZ.

 The top 10 contestants started with five males and five females, however, the males were eliminated consecutively in the first five weeks, with Lazaro Arbos the last male to be eliminated.
 For the first time in the show's history, the top 5 contestants were all female.
 It was also the first time that the judges' "save" was not used, the top four contestants were therefore given an extra week to perform again with their votes carried over with no elimination in the first week.

 23-year-old Candice Glover won the season with Kree Harrison taking the runner-up spot.
-Glover is the first female to win American Idol since Jordin Sparks.
+Glover became the first female to win American Idol since Jordin Sparks, who won the show in 2007.
 Glover released "I Am Beautiful" as a single while Harrison released "All Cried Out" immediately after the show.
 Glover sold poorly with her debut album, and this is also the first season that the runner-up was not signed by a music label.

-Towards the end of the season, Randy Jackson, the last remaining of the original judges, would no longer serve as a judge to pursue other business ventures.
+Towards the end of the season, Randy Jackson, the last remaining of the original judges, announced he would no longer serve as a judge to pursue other business ventures.
 Both judges Mariah Carey and Nicki Minaj also decided to leave after one season to focus on their music careers.